 The New Jersey Supreme Court affirmed the judgment of the Appellate Division, holding that a high-low agreement is a settlement agreement subject to the rules of contract interpretation.
 Before trial, plaintiff served defendant with an offer of judgment for $750,000 “inclusive of costs and prejudgment interest.”
 The offer letter contained a warning that if the offer was rejected, plaintiff would seek “all reasonable litigation expenses including costs, interest, and attorney’s fees in accordance with Rule 4:58,” the rule governing offers of judgment.
 At the conclusion of the trial, prior to the announcement of the jury verdict, the parties entered into a high-low agreement on the record.
 The “low” was $300,000 and the “high” was $1,000,000.
 After obtaining the maximum award the plaintiff moved for litigation expenses, including attorney’s fees.
 The Supreme Court stated that the crucial aspect of any high-low agreement is finality, and the Court ruled that the high-low contract superseded and extinguished the offer of judgment.
 Therefore, plaintiff could not seek additional expenses allowed by the offer of judgment rule.

-Schenck Price attorneys James Sharp and Benjamin Hooper represented the defendant-respondent before the Appellate Division and before the New Jersey Supreme Court.
+Schenck Price attorney Benjamin Hooper represented the defendant-respondent before the Appellate Division and before the New Jersey Supreme Court.